Nampeyo 1 (unsigned)Dimensions:

 The design is monochromatic, except for the inner curved area of each wing, which is dark rust red.
 The small opening has a small chip in the rim with a slight crack running from it.
 There is some wear to the design, particularly in one quadrant.
-I believe this design (ca. 1902-1906) is unique to Nampeyo, but it is unusual.
+I believe this design (ca. 1902-1906) is unique to Nampeyo, but even for her it is unusual.

 Addendum: Since I wrote this, I became aware of a jar with similar design by Hisi, which is now part of the collection (see 2008-12).